Lucyjpjones/lj-fscr/README.md

 **Logo Design**

-When it comes to creating a business, the logo is the central visual element in helping customers find, recognise and remember a brand.
+When it comes to creating a business, the logo is the central visual element in helping customers find, recognise, and remember a brand.
 Taking this into consideration, I decided to spend some time creating a logo for FSCR which would represent the brand well.

-I set up a meeting with my client and presented them with a moodboard of different designs and gathered their feedback.
+I set up a meeting with my client and presented them with a mood board of different designs and gathered their feedback.

 <img src="media/logo-designs.png">

-My final design with client approval below;
+My final design with client approval is displayed below;

 <img src="media/final-logo-design.png">